MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-users-permissions.md

 In online deployments, you can remove a user's access to [!INCLUDE[prod_short](includes/prod_short.md)].
 All references to the user are kept, but the user cannot sign in and active sessions for the user are stopped.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Users**, and then choose the related link.
-2. Open the **User Card** page for the relevant user, and then, in the **State** field, select **Disabled**.
+2. Open the **User Card** page for the relevant user, and then, in the **Status** field, select **Disabled**.
-3. To give the user access again, set the **State** field to **Enabled**.
+3. To give the user access again, set the **Status** field to **Enabled**.

 You can also remove the licence from a user in the Microsoft 365 Admin Centre.
 The user is then unable to sign in.
-For more information, see [Remove licences from users](https://docs.microsoft.com/office365/admin/manage/remove-licenses-from-users).
+For more information, see [Remove licences from users](/microsoft-365/admin/manage/remove-licenses-from-users).

 ### <a name="synchronization-with-microsoft-365"></a><a name="m365"></a>Synchronisation with Microsoft 365

 When you assign a licence for [!INCLUDE[prod_short](includes/prod_short.md)] to a user in Microsoft 365, there are two ways to create the user in [!INCLUDE[prod_short](includes/prod_short.md)].

-- The administrator can add the user by choosing the **Update Users from Office 365** action on the **Users** page as described in the [To add a user or update user information in Business Central](#adduser) section.
+- The administrator can add the user by choosing the **Update Users from Microsoft 365** action on the **Users** page as described in the [To add a user or update user information in Business Central](#adduser) section.
 - The licence information will update automatically when the user signs in for the first time.

 In both cases, a number of settings are made automatically.
 These are listed in the second and third columns in the table below.